karinje/jupyterlab/PROJECT_OVERVIEW.md

 #### Goals
 - Ship each component as a standalone, installable extension (works on any JupyterLab 4.x).
-- Also ship a combined “AI Edition” distribution that includes all components preinstalled and pre-enabled.
+- Also ship a combined "AI Edition" distribution that includes all components preinstalled and pre-enabled.
 - Zero-Node install path for end users via federated labextensions bundled in Python wheels.

 #### Components to Package